What is Polar Flow?

 Enter Polar Running Program.
 With it, you can set up a distance and a date (5K, 10K, half-marathon or a full marathon) and the program makes you a personalized running plan.
 You can sync the training sessions to your Polar product, and follow the guided runs.

 It’s like a virtual running coach.
 Read more about our adaptive and personalized running plan.

 Furthermore, Polar Flow is designed to answer the questions that runners may have.
 Below is a table of some of what Polar Flow has to offer.

 One thing to keep in mind is that what you see in Polar Flow depends on what Polar product you have.
-For example, the new Polar Sleep Plus™ is available on the new Polar M430 and Polar A370.
+For example, the new Polar Sleep Plus™ is available for Polar M600, Polar Vantage M, Polar Vantage V, Polar M430, Polar A370.

 |Problem||How Polar Flow helps you|